CodePushGo/website/src/content/blog/en/ultimate-guide-to-ota-update-security-for-capacitor-apps.md

 | Package Content | AES-256 | Protects the actual update files |
 | Key Exchange | RSA-2048 | Secures the delivery of encryption keys |

 Each update package is encrypted with a unique AES key, which is then encrypted using the device's public RSA key.
-Capgo applies this method automatically, generating fresh encryption keys for every update distribution [\[4\]](https://parsers.vc/news/250207-navigating-the-new-frontier-of-mobile-app/).
+CodePushGo applies this method automatically, generating fresh encryption keys for every update distribution [\[4\]](https://parsers.vc/news/250207-navigating-the-new-frontier-of-mobile-app/).

 ### Encryption Key Security